gregory-navarro-ubtrobot/WebRTC-sandbox/AIORTC.md

 ## What is AIORTC?

 aiortc is a Python library that provides a WebRTC implementation built on top of asyncio, Python's standard asynchronous I/O framework.
-For our purposesit can be used to create a WebRTC peer connection between a browser and a Python application for the purposes of streaming video and audio or sending/recieving data.
+For our purposes it can be used to create a WebRTC peer connection between a browser and a Python application for the purposes of streaming video and audio or sending/recieving data.

 This document will sum up the process of installing and troubleshooting aiortc, and then provide a simple example of how to use it to stream video from a Python application to a browser on a peer to peer, local network basis.